UB-612 Vaccine Description

 February 2, 2021 - Dallas-based COVAXX announced that the Taiwan Ministry of Health and Welfare, on January 29, 2021, granted conditional approval to begin Phase 2 trials of UB-612, its vaccine candidate, to address the pandemic caused by SARS-CoV-2.
 COVAXX is developing the world's first multitope peptide-based vaccine against COVID-19, using its high precision, commercially proven, and scalable vaccine platform.

 January 8, 2021 - COVAXX announced that the company had initiated preclinical work on a second vaccine candidate to address the latest mutations of the SARS-CoV-2 responsible for COVID-19, specifically the South African mutation.
 The South African variant is named 501Y.V2 because it contains the same mutation, N501Y, from the UK variant.
-There is no clear evidence that both variants are associated with more severe disease or worse outcomes.
+There is no clear evidence that both variants are associated with more severe diseases or worse outcomes.

 December 24, 2020 - COVAXX announced an exclusive agreement with Aurobindo Pharma to expand its global development and commercialization of UB-612 to India and the United Nations Children's Fund (UNICEF) agency.
 Under the signed license agreement, Aurobindo Pharma has obtained exclusive rights to commercialize in India and UNICEF and non-exclusive rights in other select emerging and developing markets.
 In addition, COVAXX will supply the bulk product, and Aurobindo will manufacture the finished doses at its facilities in Hyderabad, India.